Can Brand New Pills Replace The First-Line Antibiotics?

 Why do we need new antibacterial medications?

 A very common problem with antibiotics is antimicrobial resistance, known as AMR.
 It is the process of ongoing defense mechanisms creation in bacteria.
 It means that soon the drugs we use to treat certain diseases will progress and lead to fatal consequences.
 This is what the UN calls a global health emergency — a situation, when the number of incurable diseases skyrockets.
-Scientists, doctors and pharmacists see it as one of the first-line priorities to get ready for this potentially disastrous outburst of global epidemics, with many research investment initiatives taken on the part of e-commerce companies, inter alia: My Canadian Pharmacy.
+Scientists, doctors and pharmacists see it as one of the first-line priorities to get ready for this potentially disastrous outburst of global epidemics, with many research investment initiatives taken on the part of e-commerce companies, inter alia: Canadian Pharmacy.
 Superinfections develop more rapidly than new effective treatment options.
 Partially it happens due to the fact that some bacteria acquire resistance genes from neighboring types and partially due to evolution process, when the strongest and most potent bacteria stay alive.

 The classification of antibiotics: first-line, second-line, third-line